How to Write a Perfect Preface for a Book?

 A perfect example in the nonfiction category is in the book –Freakonomics.
 In the preface, readers get to know the authors’ background and the kind of relationship they hold.
 The preface talks about a meeting between an economist fascinated by the riddles of everyday life and the journalist relieved to meet an academic with a talent for speaking in plain English.
 The preface perfectly sets the readers’ expectation – they get to have academic insight into economics but written in simple language and with passion.

-A preface in the fiction category is sometimes tough to write.
+If you are writing fiction, a preface is sometimes tough to write.
 However, if you can come with something like ‘Catch and Kill by Ronan Farrow’, it will surely benefit your work.
 In the preface, the author talks about the challenges faced while investigating powerful media predators.
 There were new developments even as the book was going to press.
 In the preface, Farrow discussed the development in the story after the book was submitted to editors.
 Such content prompts readers to jump on to the story.

 The first thing you should decide is whether you want to have a preface or not.
 If you choose to write it, consider it as important as your main content.
 Many people will end up reading your book based on the connection you set up with them through your preface.